DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 On the strixes’ second turn in combat, the third **greater strix** appears in the skies overhead, one hundred and sixty feet above the winery.
 Before it can attack, four **swarms of ravens** rise from the grove to the north to surround and attack it, distracting the strix and obstructing its advance.

 Lorghoth and the blights fight to the death.
-When Lorghoth is reduced to 0 hit points, he reverts to this true form and vows that the players’ victory shall be short-lived.
+When Lorghoth is reduced to 0 hit points, he reverts to his true form and vows that the players’ victory shall be short-lived.
 “For Wintersplinter comes," he wheezes, cackling, “and when dawn rises, the nectar of victory will turn to ash on your lips."

 When the players break Lorghoth’s staff, read: